// LIVE MARKET DATA

 HERO vs ESPO — the difference

-HERO focuses on pure-play gaming and esports companies.
-ESPO has a broader mandate including semiconductor companies like NVIDIA that power gaming.
-ESPO has historically been less volatile.
+HERO focuses on pure-play gaming and esports.
+ESPO has a broader mandate including semiconductor companies like NVIDIA.

 04